BakersSquare/ASU-MURI-Research/ICESAT-2/README.txt

 At the moment, downloading a software like HDFView to visualize the folder structure of the .h5 file can be used to modify the script and extract different features into the csv.

-As it stands, the CSV is written with Latitude, Longitude, beam_fb_height (height relative to the sea surface, correcting for tide), and time (portrayed as seconds since 2018-01-01)
+As it stands, the CSV is written with Latitude, Longitude, beam_fb_height (height relative to the sea surface, correcting for tide), time, and a computed ground-track distance between each ICE-SAT2 footprint (in meters).

-The python code is written to extract data from the "gt1r" beam, which upon visualization from (https://openaltimetry.org/data/icesat2/ is not the centroid beam.
-This should not matter so long as all spatial data corresponds to the same beam, but more research should be done to validate this nuance, and possibly switch to the "gt2r" beam.
+The python code is written to extract data from the "gt1r" beam, which upon visualization from (https://openaltimetry.org/data/icesat2/) is not the center beam.
+This should not matter so long as all spatial data corresponds to the same beam, but more research should be done to validate this nuance and possibly switch to the "gt2r" beam.